The generalized Brans-Dicke theory and its cosmology

 The trace of Eq. (\ref{gravitational-eq}) is

-Obviously, if one takes BD scalar field $\phi$=constant and $f(R)=R$, above equations reduce to the Einstein's general relativity (GR).
-In GR, one has $R=0$ for $T=0$.
-If one takes $\phi$=constant, the standard $f(R)$ modified gravity is recovered.
-Furthermore, if no hypothesis are put, according to Eqs. ({\ref{scalar-eq}) and (\ref{trace}) we have the result that the curvature of the spacetime could be caused by the motion of $\phi$ (besides matter).
-Also, it is shown from Eq. (\ref{gravitational-eq}) that the BD scalar field does not exert any direct influence on matter, while it couples with another scalar field $f_{R}$.
+From Eqs. ({\ref{scalar-eq}) and (\ref{trace}), one can see that the curvature of the spacetime could be caused by the motion of $\phi$.
+And from Eq. (\ref{gravitational-eq}), it is shown that the BD scalar field does not exert any direct influence on matter, while it couples with another scalar field $f_{R}$.
+Furthermore, the standard $f(R)$ modified gravity is recovered for $\phi$=constant, while above equations reduce to the Einstein's general relativity (GR) for both BD scalar field $\phi$=constant and $f(R)=R$.
+Combining Eqs. (\ref{scalar-eq}) and (\ref{trace}), we get